uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/workshop/README.md

 Yes!
 It can be used for:

 - All: using Inkscape to create images
-- Linux-only: using InkCut to communicate with the vinyl cutter
+- Linux-only: using Inkcut to communicate with the vinyl cutter

 ## For teachers